geological-survey-of-queensland/vocabularies/README.md

 **Fig. 1: Vocabulary context diagram**

 1. We use tools such as Vocbench or Excel to create the vocabulary using [SKOS Simple Knowledge Organization System](https://www.w3.org/TR/skos-reference) language structure.
 This structure provides a framework for describing and relating concepts in a common language, ensuring everyone prescisely understands a concept in the same way.
 See also the [SKOS Primer](https://www.w3.org/TR/skos-primer) for the basics.
 2. The native format for a vocabulary is a TTL (turtle) file.
+Essentially, a text file with a .ttl extension and written in a specific language style.
 This file contains Resource Description Framework ([RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) triples).
 These 'triple' are similar to English language 'subject > predicate > object' statements.
 3. We use Github (where you are now) to store and manage versions of vocabulary TTL files.
 Github also provides workflow functionality to approve vocabularies.
 Read the [Github getting started guide](https://guides.github.com/activities/hello-world/)
 4. We import the TTL files into GraphDB to create a triple store.
 GraphDB lets us query the triples.
 5. [VocPrez](https://vocabs.gsq.digital/) presents our vocabs on the web for people and computers to read.
 VocPrez pulls the triples from GraphDB to create a cache of the vocabularies.